EvanMcEwen/SimpleRbac/README.md

 - `"*:admin"` - All actions in admin scope
 - `"*:*"` - Superuser access (all actions in all scopes)

+Note: The superadmin permission (`"*:*"`) is automatically created during setup for your convenience.

 ### Managing Roles and Permissions

 SimpleRbac provides contexts for managing roles and permissions: